TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - 1 <= n <= 5000
 - Numbers can be negative.
 - All elements are unique
-- Must use binary search â†’ no linear scan.
+- Must use binary search → no linear scan.
 ---

 ## 3. Edge Cases

-- Array not rotated â†’ minimum at index 0.
+- Array not rotated → minimum at index 0.
 - Example: [1,2,3,4]
 - Rotation by n times also gives original array.
 - Minimum might be at the boundaries.